HorizonRDK/tros_en/docs/quick_demo/demo_sensor.md

 4. Confirm that the PC can access the Horizon RDK via the network.

-#### X86

-1. Confirm that the USB camera is working properly and connect it to the USB slot of the PC or server.

-2. Confirm that the X86 platform system is Ubuntu 20.04 and tros.b has been successfully installed.

 ### How to Use (default usb_pixel_format is mjpeg)

-The usage method is the same for Horizon RDK and X86.
 Taking Horizon RDK as an example:

 1. Log in to the Horizon RDK via SSH and confirm the device name of the USB camera.
 Here, let's take `/dev/video8` as an example.